An energy-landscape-based crossover temperature in glass-forming liquids: A crossover between two regimes

 \section{A crossover between two regimes}

 We have shown in Fig.~\ref{fig:peak}a that the relative fluctuations of $\delta r^2$ peak at $\Tx$, but how does the mean squared displacement (MSD) $\langle \delta r^2 \rangle$ behave as a function of $T$?
 To answer this question, we plot $\langle \delta r^2 \rangle$ vs.~$T$ in Fig.~\ref{fig:peak}b, for all models and all equilibrium temperatures $T$; the $y$-axis was rescaled by (the square of) a length $\ell$, plotted in the inset of Fig.~\ref{fig:peak}b in terms of glasses' typical interparticle distance $a_0\!\equiv\!V/N$, with $V$ and $N$ denoting the system's volume and number of particles, respectively.
-The lengths $\ell$ were chosen for each model such that the rescaled MSD $\langle \delta r^2 \rangle/\ell^2$ collapses at high $T$, showing an approximate $\sim\!T^{0.5}$ scaling, possibly related to the observations of Ref.~\cite{rosenfeld_1998}.
-We attribute the variability of $\ell$ to the different polydispersities used, which may hinder a direct comparison between lengths expressed in terms of an interparticle distance.
+The lengths $\ell$ were chosen for each model such that the rescaled MSD $\langle \delta r^2 \rangle/\ell^2$ collapses at high $T$.
+We attribute the variability of $\ell$ to the different polydispersities used, which may hinder a direct comparison between lengths expressed in terms of an interparticle distance $a_0\!=\!(V/N)^{1/\dbar}$.

+At high temperatures, the rough collapse of the MSD shows an approximate $\sim\!T^{0.5}$ scaling.
+While we cannot fully explain this observation, we speculate on its relation to the Rosenfeld-Tarazona scaling~\cite{rosenfeld_1998,Jeppe_RT_scaling_2013} $\langle U \rangle\!-\! \mbox{const.}\!\sim\!T^{3/5}$: if we assume that $\langle \delta r^2 \rangle\!\sim\!\langle U \rangle\!-\!\mbox{const.}$ --- where the constant represents the energy of inherent states underlying high-$T$ equilibrium states --- then one expects $\langle \delta r^2 \rangle\!\sim\!T^{3/5}$, not far from the observed approximate scaling.
+Given that the energy of inherent states underlying high-$T$ equilibrium states also increases (albeit quite slowly) with $T$~(see e.g.~\cite{sri_prl_2000,onset_reichman_2004,sticky_spheres_part2}), the effective exponent characterizing the high-$T$ MSD should be smaller than 3/5, consistent with our observation and speculated picture.

 Just below the aforementioned high-$T$ scaling, the rescaled MSD $\langle \delta r^2 \rangle/\ell^2$ enters a crossover regime, that extends over a temperature range corresponding to a factor slightly larger than 2, about $\Tx$.
 This is a large range whose lower limit cannot be fully accessible by conventional molecular dynamics simulations (due to very large associated relaxation times), at least for a substantial subset of the glass models studied here~\cite{footnote}.
 The variability in accessibility to the lower limit of the crossover range indicates that the ratio $T_g/\Tx$ ($T_g$ is the glass transition temperature \cite{Cavagna_pedestrians}) is expected to vary significantly across different models, indicating that a universal relation between $\Tx$ and $T_g$ does not exist.
 Within the crossover regime, the rescaled MSD appears to drop by up to a factor of 10, for some models.
 This drop appears to be again correlated with models' thermo-mechanical annealability, shown in \cite{sticky_spheres_part2} to be controlled by the strength and form of attractive interactions in the glass.